aviskase/aviskase.github.io/content/articles/2021/2021-03-22-using-openapi-cli-during-api-design-part-two/index.md

 see_also: []
 ---

-Part 1 showed the basics of using `openapi-cli` for a single-definition project.
+[Part one]({{< ref "2021-01-31-using-openapi-cli-during-api-design-part-one" >}}) showed the basics of using `openapi-cli` for a single-definition project.
 Let's see how it works for multi-definition projects.

 ## Multi-what?